 Q: What are we looking for?

-Note: you do not need to be able to identify the invertebrate you are submitting a photograph for: if you do not know the ID, submit the photo to us anyway and we will have our experts look at it and try and get it identified.
+Note: you do not need to be able to identify the species you are submitting a photograph for: if you do not know the ID, submit the photo to us anyway and we will have the experts at iNaturalist look at it and try and get it identified.
 Eventually, we hope to get a marine life photo ID section set up here to assist you in becoming more familiar with local species.

 Remember: the Yukon is considered an advanced dive.
-Therefore, before diving on the Yukon, please make sure you have the proper training and certification to dive the Yukon.
-Under no conditions should any diver should exceed the limits of their highest SCUBA certification.
+Therefore, before diving on the Yukon, please make sure you have the proper training and certification.
+Under no circumstances should any diver should exceed the limits of their highest SCUBA certification.

 All photographs for this project can be taken externally–no ship penetration is required.